 The Degree Partnership Program (DPP) with Oregon State University (OSU) provides an opportunity for students to complete one application process and be admitted to TBCC and OSU.
 Students will be assigned advisors at both schools, gain increased flexibility in scheduling with access to more courses, and enjoy opportunities to access services and participate in college life on both campuses.
-OSU offers online courses and four-year degree programs that can be completed in Tillamook County or DPP students can take oncampus courses and pursue additional oncampus degree programs.
-Contact Emily Henry, the OSU Open Campus Coordinator by phone at (503) 842-8222 ext.
-1870, or email Emily.Henry@Oregonstate.edu.
+OSU offers online courses and four-year degree programs that can be completed in Tillamook County or DPP students can take oncampus courses and pursue additional on-campus degree programs.
+Contact the OSU Open Campus Coordinator by phone at (503) 842-8222 ext.
+1870.

 Portland State University (PSU) at TBCC provides opportunities for students to earn a bachelor's degree from PSU by taking courses at TBCC and online or on-campus from PSU.
-If you have fewer than 90 transfer credits at TBCC and are planning to transfer to PSU, you're a very good candidate for co-admission to PSU.
+If you have fewer than 90 transfer credits at TBCC and are planning to transfer to PSU, you're a very good candidate for coadmission to PSU.
 Co-admission is also a great way to access university resources and acclimate yourself prior to attending PSU full-time.
 Contact a Career Education Advisor at TBCC, for co-admission information.